• Skip to primary navigation

 Dough Trouble Shooting

-If you have any concerns when you’re making your dough, feel free to take a look at the article I wrote called No Fail Bread.
-This goes through a little of the science behind dough and the aerating process.
-I also give some tips to help troubleshoot if things aren’t going according to plan.
+If you have any concerns when you're making your dough, feel free to take a look at the article I wrote called No Fail Bread.
+The article explains the science behind dough and the aerating process.
+I also give some tips to help troubleshoot if things aren't going according to plan.

 Making Thermomix Pizza Dough